 If you believe you have been the victim of fraud or identity theft you should report this directly to Action Fraud on 0300 123 2040.
 Where the victim is vulnerable, report it to Sussex Police online or by calling 101.

 What Healthwatch East Sussex is doing

+We are working with the local NHS and other services to roll out the COVID-19 vaccination programme in East Sussex.
 This includes helping them to clearly communicate what is happening to local people and making them aware of any questions or issues that arise.